 Surgery Support

-Ekam Foundation Mumbai is an NGO for child education registered and medical support that works for the well-being of every child irrespective of economic status, race, and religious background with the main verticals being health and education.
+Ekam Foundation Mumbai is committed to the well-being of every child irrespective of economic status, race, and religious background with the main verticals being health and education.

 Ekam Foundation Mumbai has propagated its helpline number to key stakeholders like Community Development Officers, Doctors, Health Workers, Medical Officers, Anganwadi-Sevika and School Teachers.
-Upon identifying children needing hospitalisation and surgery support from underprivileged backgrounds, they get referred to the Ekam helpline, which acts as a guidance and counselling centre.
+Upon identifying children from underprivileged backgrounds, needing hospitalisation and surgery support, they get referred to the Ekam helpline, which acts as a guidance and counselling centre.
 Ekam Foundation Mumbai runs due diligence to verify the economic background of the family and medical history of the child and prescribed line of treatment and cost.

 Need For The Programme